mrbuche/chain_breaking_polymer_networks/README.md

 	network_model = deform_network(F, 'uniaxial', 3, single_chain_model, ignore_yield = True, use_spatial_grid = False)

 Since this initialization also prepares the solution method, many optional keyword arguments are available.
-Here we ignore the breaking of chains via meeting a yield surface at some critical extension (the ideal chain model is infinitely extensible), and we choose to utilize quadrature for spatial integrations rather than a pre-specified spatial grid; the converse in either case is the default.
-The examples that follow illustrate the critical aspects of creating the network model, and more information can be found in the helpful comments in the `network.py` file, as well as in the Appendix of our paper.
+In this example we ignore the breaking of chains via meeting a yield surface at some critical extension (the ideal chain model is infinitely extensible) using `ignore_yield = True`, and we choose to utilize quadrature for spatial integrations rather than a pre-specified spatial grid using `use_spatial_grid = False`; the converse in either case is the default.
+The [Examples](#examples) that follow illustrate the critical aspects of creating the network model, and more information can be found in the helpful comments in the `network.py` file, as well as in the Appendix of our [paper](https://arxiv.org/abs/2104.08866).

 The results (stress, total probability that a chain is intact, etc.) are solved for over the specified testing time using